Swisscontact: Organisation

 Swisscontact has approximately 1,100 staff worldwide.
 It carries out around 120 projects in 39 different countries to promote economic stability.
 The board of trustees consists of about 30 people from the business world, university and politics.

 Swisscontact is specialized in project implementation, accepts assignments from public and private partners and carries out projects that have been put out to public tender.
 The organization also runs a programme of its own activities that are financed from donations and contributions from the state.

 The foundation with headquarters in Zurich, Switzerland, is certified with the ZEWO seal of quality from the Swiss agency responsible for monitoring charitable organizations that raise donations in Switzerland.
 Two important partners of Swisscontact are the governmental organisations Swiss Agency for Development and Cooperation (SDC) and the State Secretariat for Economic Affairs (SECO).

 Since 2019, Springfield Centre, Durham (GB), has been a subsidiary of Swisscontact.
 The Springfield Centre is a consulting, training and research company focused on market systems development.

 Topical priorities

-Swisscontact is convinced that employment and income open up pathways out of poverty and can reduce economic disparities.
-An innovative private sector strengthens structurally weak regions and enables disadvantaged groups to become active market participators.
+Swisscontact states that employment and income open up pathways out of poverty and can reduce economic disparities.
+The private sector strengthens weak regions and enables disadvantaged groups to become market participators.

 All activities of Swisscontact can be divided into four areas of operation: